w1th0utnam3/noname_tools/README.md

 ## Todos

 - Update this file with all implemented features
-- Check compilation with VS2015
-- Try to compile with C++11 and clang
 - Add missing unit-tests
 - Additional features:
-  - make as many features as possible available with C++11 only
   - string split iterator
   - replace explicit container usages with iterators